-Manufactured with best quality New Zealand dairy ingredients that meet New Zealand’s stringent Non-GMO standards
+Produced with the best quality New Zealand dairy ingredients to meet New Zealand’s strict Non-GMO criteria

 What is a GMO?

 Genetically modified organisms (GMOs) are living organisms whose genetic material has been artificially manipulated in a laboratory through genetic engineering.

 The genetic modification creates combinations of plant, animal, bacteria, and virus genes that neither occur in nature nor achievable through traditional crossbreeding methods.